A proposal is an initial document that outlines the framework for establishing a project’s concept.

 Here are some questions to ask yourself before writing your project proposal:

 - How familiar is your audience with the proposed project scope?
-What do they (don’t) know?
+What do they know?
+(And what don’t they know?)

 - What do they want to hear?
 What would be the best way to communicate your idea so it’s understood easily?